AdrienPoupa/docker-compose-nas/README.md

 You need to fill the credentials in the `PIA_*` environment variable, otherwise the VPN container will exit and qBittorrent will not start.

-## Sonarr, Radarr & Lidarr
+## Sonarr, Radarr, Lidarr & Readarr

 ### File Structure

-Sonarr, Radarr, and Lidarr must be configured to support hardlinks, to allow instant moves and prevent using twice the storage
+Sonarr, Radarr, Lidarr and Readarr must be configured to support hardlinks, to allow instant moves and prevent using twice the storage
 (Bittorrent downloads and final file).
 The trick is to use a single volume shared by the Bittorrent client and the *arrs.
 Subfolders are used to separate the TV shows from the movies.